 Stainless steel (SS) is a type of alloy steel with a minimum chromium content of 10.5% or more and maximum carbon content of less than 1.20%.

 SS has excellent resistance to corrosion and good ductility.
 Stainless steel becomes corrosion resistive due to the formation of non-reactive chromium oxide (Cr2O3) film on the surface.
-This film adheres tightly to the surface of the metal, which acts as a barrier, protecting metal from corrosion.
+This film adheres tightly to the surface of the metal, which acts as a barrier, protecting the metal from corrosion.

 Stainless Steel properties got changed when its microstructure changed.
 Based on this, SS can be classified as follow;